We will secure the MySQL installation by running mysql_secure_installation.

 OK, successfully used password, moving on...

-Since we already have the root password set, answer this part with n:
+Since we already have a root password set, answer this part with n:

 Setting the root password ensures that nobody can log into the MySQL